Elmer O. Leatherwood

-He was admitted to the bar at Hiawatha, Kansas, in 1898.
+He studied law and was admitted to the bar at Hiawatha, Kansas, in 1898.
 He graduated from the law department of the University of Wisconsin–Madison in 1901 and was admitted to practice.

+Early career

 He moved to Salt Lake City, Utah, the same year and continued the practice of his profession.

-He served as district attorney for the third judicial district of Utah 1908–1916.
+Leatherwood served as district attorney for the third judicial district of Utah from 1908 to 1916.
 He served as delegate to the Republican National Convention in 1924.
 He served as president of the Western Powder Co., Leary & Warren Stockyards, Hellgate Mining & Milling Co., and the Olympus Mining & Milling Co.

+Congress

-Leatherwood was elected as a Republican to the Sixty-seventh and to the four succeeding Congresses and served from March 4, 1921, until his death in Washington, D.C., on December 24, 1929.
+Leatherwood was elected as a Republican to the Sixty-seventh and to the four succeeding Congresses and served from March 4, 1921, until his death.

 He served as chairman of the Committee on Expenditures on Public Buildings (Sixty-eighth and Sixty-ninth Congresses).

+Death and burial

-He was interred in Mount Olivet Cemetery, Salt Lake City, Utah.
+He died in Washington, D.C., on December 24, 1929 and was interred in Mount Olivet Cemetery, Salt Lake City, Utah.